-- Orange (RPV) iKey for the storage of the Remote PED Vector (RPV), - Blue (SO) iKey for the storage of SO authentication data, - Black (User) iKey for the storage of User authentication data, - Red (Domain) iKey for the storage of the cloning domain data, used to control the ability to clone from a cryptographic module to a backup module, - Purple (MTK Recovery) iKey for the storage of an external split that allows the MTK to be restored after a tamper event. - White (Audit Officer) iKey for the storage of Audit Officer authentication data
+- Orange (RPV) iKey for the storage of the Remote PED Vector (RPV), - Blue (SO) iKey for the storage of SO authentication data, - Black (User) iKey for the storage of User authentication data, - Red (Domain) iKey for the storage of the cloning domain data, used to control the ability to clone from a cryptographic module to a backup token. - Purple (MTK Recovery) iKey for the storage of an external split that allows the MTK to be restored after a tamper event.